VibhavSinha04/Clima-flutter/README.md

 A new Flutter project.

-A weather app.
-We will be able to find out the live weather data in the current location of the device as well as the weather for any city you can think of!
+Creating a fresh Flutter project for a weather app that provides real-time weather information for both the device's current location and any desired city.